 The Satan grinned with white white teeth.
 "A prophet with a sense of humor.
 How novel.
 I will enjoy you more than most.
-Certainly more than that sour Baptist."
+Certainly more than that sour cousin of yours.”

 Yeshua walked over to the Satan, and sat down beside him.

 "Of course," he continued, "even the Baptist is a madcap compared with others.
 Elijah, for example.
 Oh, the hours I spent listening to that man pray.
 I was never happier to see someone gain his eternal reward, even with the preposterous display of it.
+I mean, an actual fiery chariot descending from heaven, with a seraphim driving it.
+Vainest thing I ever saw.
+Still, glad to see be rid of him.
 At least Elisha would summon angry bears to devour those that annoyed him.
 That made me laugh."